rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

  - CuPy arrays
  - CumlArray type (Internal to the `cuml` API only.)

 When converting between types, it's important to minimize the CPU<->GPU type conversions as much as possible.
-Conversions such as NumPy -> CuPy or Numba -> Pandas DataFrame will incur a performance penalty as memory is copied from device to host or viceversa.
+Conversions such as NumPy -> CuPy or Numba -> Pandas DataFrame will incur a performance penalty as memory is copied from device to host or vice-versa.

 Converting between types of the same device, i.e. CPU<->CPU or GPU<->, do not have as significant of a penalty, though they may still increase memory usage.